AlbourneShow/AlbourneShow.github.io/README.md

 > You'll be able to collect your items by 5pm if you want to take them home with you.<br/>
 > After this, if they aren't claimed, then we'll auction the items to raise funds for next year's show.<br/>

-*If you have any questions please email emma.purdy@zen.co.uk*
+> *If you have any questions please email emma.purdy@zen.co.uk*

 ### Dog Show
-Starts at 3:30<br/>
-Register Entries with at the Raffle stand (£2.50 per class entry)<br/>
+Categories
 - Best Pooch
 - Best Rescue
 - Waggiest Tail